When Houdini tossed the deck of cards to the ceiling, no one expected that one of the cards would stick to a beam.

 The huge stone fireplace in the lobby, repeated on a small scale in the guest rooms, present the more rugged side of the Northwest.

 The guest room tables are recycled slate pool table tops from old bars in British Columbia.
 The entry and bath floors in the rooms are a rustic slate.
 The lobby floors are a stained concrete.
 The photo collection in the special function area of the hotel depicts the early years of the valley.

 At the same time the furniture, fabrics, and rugs are all sophisticated modern elements of the Lodge.
 The beds are the epitome of refined comfort, featuring the best the world has to offer.
-The most comfortable beds in the U.S. hospitality industry are covered with Australian lambs wool mattress pads and finished with 300 thread count Egyptian cotton sheets and duvets from Europe.
+The most comfortable beds in the U.S. hospitality industry are covered with 300 thread count Egyptian cotton sheets and duvets from Europe.
 The Dornbracht bathroom fixtures, selected for their quality and elegance, are complemented by Mexican marble bowls and toiletries by Molton Brown of London.
 The television/movie and stereo systems make in-room entertainment a real pleasure.
 A noiseless refrigerator is a further statement of the focus on guest comfort and is stocked to individual preference.